Trudeau to speak to Canada's premiers about Omicron variant | Politics

 Trudeau to speak to Canada's premiers about Omicron variant

+Canada's Liberal Prime Minister Justin Trudeau was expected to speak by phone to the premiers of the country's 10 provinces on Tuesday to discuss the rapidly spreading Omicron variant of the coronavirus, his office said.
+The call was set to take place at 6 pm ET (2300 GMT), according to a provincial source, who requested anonymity.

-Canadian Prime Minister Justin Trudeau will speak by phone to the premiers of the country's 10 provinces on Tuesday to discuss the rapidly spreading Omicron variant of the coronavirus, his office said.
+Canada's Liberal Prime Minister Justin Trudeau was expected to speak by phone to the premiers of the country's 10 provinces on Tuesday to discuss the rapidly spreading Omicron variant of the coronavirus, his office said.

-The call was set to take place at 6 pm ET (2300 GMT), said a provincial source, who requested anonymity.
-Separately, Deputy Prime Minister Chrystia Freeland told reporters that Ottawa would act quickly and do what was necessary but gave no details.
+The call was set to take place at 6 pm ET (2300 GMT), according to a provincial source, who requested anonymity.
+Deputy Prime Minister Chrystia Freeland told reporters that Ottawa would act quickly and do what was necessary but gave no details.

+Separately, the government leader in the House of Commons, Mark Holland, said Liberals would reduce their numbers in parliament starting on Wednesday because of the Omicron variant.
+He said he had urged the opposition parties to do the same.
+The House is sitting until Friday and then will break until Jan 31.

 Canada has already announced a ban on people who recently traveled to 10 countries in Africa.
 Omicron, which health officials say is more contagious than the currently dominant Delta variant, has started spreading locally within communities in Canada since being first detected in November.